MrGibbage/FLL-Season-and-Tournament-Management/README.md

 ### Getting Help

 1. **Check the log file** - Contains detailed error information
-   - Tournament builder: `tournament_builder_YYYYMMDD_HHMMSS.log`
+  - Tournament builder: `ojs_builder_YYYYMMDD_HHMMSS.log`
   - Ceremony generator: `ceremony_generator_YYYYMMDD_HHMMSS.log`
 2. **Run with `--verbose` or `--debug`** - Shows step-by-step execution
 3. **Use `--interactive`** - See validation summary before processing (builder only)
 4. **Review error suggestions** - Scripts provide recovery steps for common issues

 ## Development

-Are you comfortable editing python programs?
-If so, and you feel like there is some functionality missing from MAESTRO or TOAST, then feel free to clone this repo and make your own changes.
-We have a page here with some more details about what's going on behind the scenes.
+Comfortable editing Python?
+Clone the repo and extend MAESTRO or TOAST as needed.
+Use the module structure and templates as your starting point.